Nef10/SwiftBeanCount/Sources/SwiftBeanCountWealthsimpleMapper/SwiftBeanCountWealthsimpleMapper.docc/SwiftBeanCountWealthsimpleMapper.md

 * Sell Gains are not calculated
 * In case a transactions does not balance it will not add a rounding posting because SwiftBeanCountModel does not yet fully supporting Beancount rounding

-Pull requests to extend the scope or remove limitations are very welcome.

-## Topics

-### Mapping